AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Table and column layouts for panels in Document of Record {#table-and-column-layouts-for-panels-in-document-of-record}

-Your adaptive form may be a lengthy one with several form fields.
-You may not want to save a document of record as an exact copy of the adaptive form.
-Now you can choose a table or column layout for saving one or more adaptive form panels in the document of record PDF.
+Your Adaptive Form may be a lengthy one with several form fields.
+You may not want to save a document of record as an exact copy of the Adaptive Form.
+Now you can choose a table or column layout for saving one or more Adaptive Form panels in the document of record PDF.

 Before generating a document of record, in a panel's settings, select Layout For The Document Of Record for that panel as Table or Column.
 The fields in the panel get organized accordingly in the document of record.